eyes-on-disabilities/website/docs/en/02-basic-knowledge/01-motoneuron-diseases.md

 Technological and, above all, social support is needed to maintain their communication for as long as possible and ensure their participation in social life.
 This is the only way to enable a dignified life despite the disease.

-## Eye and head tracking as an aid to communication
+## Eye- and Head-Tracking as an Aid to Communication

 [Eye and head tracking](https://en.wikipedia.org/wiki/Eye_tracking) are technologies that record movements of the eyes or head in order to control devices such as computers or communication aids.
 These systems are particularly important for people affected by motor neuron disease.